jtallison/ddem-sound-design/content/Sound-design/Unit4_Recording_Audio/index.md

 ## Clipping and How to Avoid it

-When recording audio there is a limit as to how loud a sound source can b ein order to be accurately recorded and reproduced.
+When recording audio there is a limit as to how loud a sound source can be in order to be accurately recorded and reproduced.
 If a sound source is recorded with too much gain, then it will be distorted.
 This happens because the ADC will be unable to properly convert the excessively large signal to a specific numeric value.
 All values that are too large will be recorded as the largest possible value possible by the ADC.
 Effectively clipping off part of the audio.
 This can be clearly seen when looking at the waveform for the audio file.

 In addition to distortion, clipping can sound like clicks and pops as well.
 This is in part because of the extremely fast sampling rate.
 Unless a sound source is EXTREMELY loud and the recording is improperly set up, there will still be a large number of the original samples that will not be clipped.
 The result of this is generally being able to hear the original sound with the clipping mixed into it.